Yana-Gupta/react-tutorial/path/README.md

 - Complexity - Implementing it can be an additional work in the project
 - Loading delays - In smaller application if used, the user can experience a loading delays
+- Compatibility Issues - some things are not
+- Over Lazy Loading - used more then this may occur

+##### In tailwind.config.js, what does all the keys mean (content, theme, extend, plugins)?

+`content` - The content key is used in Just-in-Time (JIT) mode to specify the content that should be scanned for classes.
+This is relevant when using Tailwind CSS in JIT mode, which dynamically generates the CSS based on your actual usage in your project.

+`theme` - The theme key allows you to customize various aspects of Tailwind CSS, such as colors, spacing, fonts, and more.
+It is a nested object where you can override or extend default values.
+For example, you can define your own color palette, adjust spacing values, or customize font sizes.

+`extend` - The extend key allows you to extend existing utility classes with additional custom utility classes.
+This is useful when you want to add your own styles or variations to the default set provided by Tailwind.

+`plugins` - The plugins key is used to add or configure plugins for Tailwind CSS.
+Plugins can be used to introduce new features or utilities.
+For example, you might use a plugin to enable additional variants for a utility, such as hover or focus variants.